ozer550/Articles/Django_url_resolvers.md

 ]
 ```

-Here we have defined a url pattern with its corresponding url name.
-Now consider the view for following route:
+Here we have defined a URL pattern with its corresponding URL name.
+Now consider the view for the following route:

 ```python
 from django.shortcuts import render